Meg

 or services such

-as equipment suppliers or shipping services.
+suppliers or shipping services.

 If a marijuana-related business is seen engaging in international or interstate activity,